Taken From: How to check your broadband speed

-So what factors determine the broadband speed you receive and why do you not necessarily get the speed you expect?
-How can you perform a broadband speed test?
-And how can you secure download speeds at the pace you really want?
+So what factors determine the broadband speed you receive and why don’t we always get the speeds we expect?
+How can you find out how fast our connections are?
+And how can you ensure that downloads happen at the speed you want?
 This broadband speed guide will attempt to answer all of these questions.

 What are broadband speeds?

 Before you carry out a broadband speed test it helps to know what broadband speeds are and how they are measured.

 There are plenty of advantages to broadband over a dial-up connection.
 For one, you don’t have to worry about not using your internet and phone at the same time.
 However, the main reason that most users made the switch from dial-up (narrowband) to broadband is that broadband is much, much quicker.

 This means that with a broadband connection you can view webpages much faster than with dial-up.
 You can also download emails much quicker too.
 So instead of wasting time waiting for loading screens, you get your information much quicker with broadband.

 Uploading information with broadband is also much faster compared to dial-up.
 If you’re unsure, your upload speed is basically the time it takes to upload information from your computer on to the internet.
 A good example of this would be putting a video on YouTube, adding your C.V. to a job site, or uploading pictures to social media sites.
 With the ever increasing popularity of the likes of Facebook and Twitter, upload speed is being considered much more nowadays, when previously it was only majorly judges by consumers who uploaded a lot of information.